BrandonHargitay/cse15l-lab-reports/lap-report1.md

 		[user@sahara ~/lecture1]$ pwd
 		/home/lecture1
 		```
-	 	when running the `cd` command with no arguments we do not change directories.
-Since no argument was given the terminal did not know what directory to change to.
-The directory stayed the same.
-The command does not throw an error however the `cd` command should have a argument in order for it to work.
+	 	when running the `cd` command with no arguments the directory changes to the home directory.
+We can see this by using `pwd before and after running the `cd` command
 	2. Share an example of using the command with a path to a directory as an argument.

 		```console